When defining marketing 4.0, expert Philip Kotler stressed the growing importance of customer experience in their purchasing decisions.

 Therefore, it’s valid to emphasize the importance of inserting the value given to interactivity in your organizational culture.

-Those responsible for areas such as content creation, strategic planning, customer service, and social media management must be ready to stimulate interaction and to engage with the persona.
+Those responsible for areas such as content creation, strategic planning, customer service, and social media management must be ready to stimulate interaction and engage with the persona.

 Implementing Interactive Marketing in your company requires a process initiated by understanding the efficiency of this approach.
 From then on, you must fit the concepts of interactivity into your company’s characteristics without losing your originality.